 That means that around one in 50 New Yorkers who have European roots – with surnames such as O'Connor, Flynn, Egan, Hynes, O'Reilly and Quinn – have the same genetic signature as Niall of the Nine Hostages, Bradley said.

 Which prompted Peter Quinn, the renowned Irish-American author from the Bronx, to tell the New York Times, "I hope this means that I inherit a castle in Ireland."

 So Niall joins Thomas Jefferson and Genghis Khan as one of the major historical figures when it comes to DNA.

-Jefferson, the third president of the U.S., slept with one of his slaves, a woman called Sally Hemings, and fathered a child with her.
+Jefferson, the third president of the U.S., slept with one of his slaves, a woman called Sally Hemings and fathered a child with her.
 A 1998 study found that Jefferson has an extremely rare DNA type, his Y chromosome belonging to just 1 percent of the population.

-A 2003 study found that 8 percent of all Mongolian males are the descendents of Genghis Khan, sharing with him the same Y chromosome.
+A 2003 study found that 8 percent of all Mongolian males are the descendants of Genghis Khan, sharing with him the same Y chromosome.
 His son had as many as 40 sons, and his grandson, as many as 22.
 The Khan family may have as many as 16 million descendants in Asia today.

 * Originally published in 2009.